kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/outline.md

 This is a quick demo of a fragment of what we think is needed for edge multi-cluster.
 It is intended to demonstrate the following points.

-- Separation of inventory and workload management.
+- Separation of infrastructure and workload management.
-- The focus here is on workload management, and that strictly reads inventory.
+- The focus here is on workload management, and that strictly reads an inventory of infrastructure.
 - What passes from inventory to workload management is kcp TMC Location and SyncTarget objects.
 - Use of a kcp workspace as the container for the central spec of a workload.